javiermorenof/Data_Science_Prof_Certificate_Capstone/README.md

-# Data_Science_Prof_Certificate_Capstone
+# Data Science Prof Certificate_Capstone
-Final Project for the Data Science Professional Certificate
+This repository contains the final project for the IBM Data Science Professional Certificate